-Emily received her BFA in Dance Performance from the University of South Florida, where she established herself as a dynamic performer, choreographer, scholar, and leader.
-She performed in works by Ohad Naharin, Alonzo King, Robert Moses, Katie Faulkner, Maurice Causey, Bliss Kohlmyer, Paula Nunez, Andrew Carroll, Jeanne Travers, and Xiao Kiang Rong among others.
-In 2015, she performed at the International Creative Dance Seminar at the Beijing Dance Academy and travelled to France with USF's Dance in Paris Program.
+Emily received their BFA in Dance from the University of South Florida, where they performed in works by Ohad Naharin, Alonzo King, Robert Moses, Maurice Causey, Bliss Kohlmyer, Paula Nunez, Andrew Carroll, Jeanne Travers, and Xiao Xiang Rong among others and served as President of the Student Dance Production Board.
 In 2014, Emily attended the American Dance Festival School where she worked with choreographer Carl Flink and performed in his ADF-commissioned piece, Unkindness of Ravens.
+In 2015, she performed at the International Creative Dance Seminar at the Beijing Dance Academy and traveled to France with USF's Dance in Paris Program.
+Upon her graduation in 2016, Emily received the awards of USF Undergraduate Scholar, King O'Neal Scholar, and Provost's Scholar.
+She then relocated to San Francisco.